euphoria3k/gary-knowles-gatsby/src/pages/index.md

 ---
 templateKey: index-page
 title: Gary Knowles Kitchen Fitters
-subheading: "Design, Supply and Installation"
+subheading: 'Design, Supply and Installation'
+contactBox: >-
+  Give us a call today for a free quotation on<br> **01255 761403** or **07816 897939**
 image: /img/hero_bg_1.jpg
-contactBox: "Give us a call today for a free quotation on<br> **01255 761403** or **07816 897939**"
 mainpitch:
   title: Welcome and thank you for visiting us!
   description: >
     We are a local based company serving the Tendring District & surrounding areas, focusing on 100% customer satisfaction within all of its fitting services no matter how large or small the installation may be.
 Please take a look below at the services we offer and some our completed work!
-description: >-
-  Gary Knowles Kitchen Fitters
+description: Gary Knowles Kitchen Fitters
 services:
   description: >
     I offer a unique service where as I can offer the complete installation